canonical/vanilla-framework/templates/docs/base/tables.md

 ## Empty

 A `<caption>` element can be used to provide a description when there is no data to display in the table.
+For more examples, see the [Empty states documentation](/docs/patterns/empty-state).

-<div class="embedded-example"><a href="/docs/examples/base/table-empty/" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/empty-state/no-content" class="js-example">
-View example of empty table
+View example of the empty state caused by no content
 </a></div>

 ## Icons